Recent Fire Damage Posts

 You’ve had a fire.
 What do you do next?

-Once the water has been extracted and the contents of your home have been removed, we can then begin to remove the damaged areas of your home to prepare for cleaning.
-Having the capabilities to Garnet or soda blast to clean an area stained by smoke or soot and then seal areas affected to prevent any lingering odors may help save on reconstruction costs.
+Once the water extraction and property removal are completed, we proceed to remove the damaged areas of your home to prepare for thorough cleaning.
+Our team has the capability to utilize techniques like garnet or soda blasting to effectively clean areas stained by smoke or soot.
+We also seal affected areas to prevent lingering odors, potentially saving on reconstruction costs.

-This is just a brief description of the services that SERVPRO of Dubuque can provide in the case you have a fire.
+This is just a brief overview of the comprehensive services provided by SERVPRO of Dubuque in the unfortunate event of a fire.

 Faster to any size disaster